Vismaypikachu/elytra-trims-forced/README.md

 Trims can't be removed without other mods due to vanilla parity.

 > Trims look bad with capes!
-- Install [Mod Menu](<https://modrinth.com/mod/modmenu>) and [YACL](<https://modrinth.com/mod/yacl>).
+- Install [Mod Menu](<https://modrinth.com/mod/modmenu>) (Fabric) and [YACL](<https://modrinth.com/mod/yacl>).
 In the mods tab find ET and open its settings.
 There you can disable rendering elytra capes.
 This is preferable to the vanilla cape setting because it will keep the cape while not wearing an elytra.

 ## Roadmap
 - [x] Elytra trims (v1.0)